flutter/website/src/development/ui/material.md

     behavior in M3, so new widgets have been created.
   * Once migration is complete, Material 3 will become the Material library's default look and feel.
-  * Material 2 will eventually be removed according to Flutter's [deprecation policy][].
+  * Support for Material 2 will eventually be removed according to Flutter's [deprecation policy][].
 {{site.alert.end}}